jonathanchancey/stacks/README.md

 # Stacks

-Hello and welcome to my waste of electricity
+Welcome to my personal waste of electricity

 I use this repo to practice DevOps concepts and for hosting services I'd rather not live without